iPaper/sales-gpt/README.md

 to build and run js

 ## Things to consider

-This is just the backend for handling provided XLXS files with  "Website URL", "Record ID", and  "Company name" headers(column names) only!
+This is just the backend for handling provided XLSX files with "Website URL", "Record ID", and "Company name" headers(column names) only!
-The information is returned in XLXS format
+The information is returned in XLSX format

 The front-end is included in the public folder of this repository.

-## Default headers(column names) and answers in output XLXS file
+## Default headers(column names) and answers in output XLSX file

 Record ID

 Website URL